jorix/OL-FeaturePopups/README.md

-Proposal for a new control: FeaturePopups for OpenLayers
+Proposal for a new control for OpenLayers: FeaturePopups
 ========================================================

 **FeaturePopups** wraps the management of popups and SelectFeature control of [OpenLayers](http://openlayers.org).